William Contreras Player Props: Brewers vs. Pirates

 William Contreras At The Plate

-- Contreras is hitting .243 with 12 doubles, a triple, eight home runs and 28 walks.
+- Contreras has 12 doubles, a triple, eight home runs and 28 walks while hitting .243.

-- Looking at the 64 games he has played this year, he's hit a long ball in eight of them (12.5%), and in 3.1% of his trips to the plate.
+- In 12.5% of his games this season, he has gone deep, and 3.1% of his trips to the plate.

-- In 28.1% of his games this year, Contreras has notched at least one RBI.
-In seven of those games (10.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- Contreras has had at least one RBI in 28.1% of his games this season (18 of 64), with more than one RBI seven times (10.9%).
+He has also accounted for three or more of his team's runs in one contest.

-- He has scored in 29 of 64 games this season, and more than once 4 times.
+- He has scored in 45.3% of his games this season, with two or more runs scored in 6.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.